BoyanBorislavovYankov/BlockChi-Ethereum-Blockchain-Payload-Tools/README.md

 Examples:
 ----------------------------

-For browser - open the one of the files:
+For browser - open one of the files:

-demo-convert.html
+JSON editor with converter, for preparing data to be written on the blockchain: demo-editor.html

-demo-read.html
+Demo of reader: demo-read.html

 For node.js - install and run one of the demo files:

-node demo-convert.js
+Converter for preparing data to be written on the blockchain: node demo-convert.js

-node demo-read.js
+Demo of reader: node demo-read.js